 Why aren't Seatfrog upgrades refundable?

-By bidding for a Seatfrog upgrade, you confirm that you're willing to pay up to your bid amount to win a First Class seat.
+By purchasing/bidding for a Seatfrog upgrade, you confirm that you're willing to pay up to your bid amount to win a First Class seat.
 Once the bidding has started, you're bound by your bid and purchase, should you win.

 If we were to offer a refund, we'd still need to pay the rail operator, so we'd be in double trouble.
 Bidding for an upgrade means you're competing against all other passengers registered on that trip.